-Since the inception of the National Flood Insurance Program in 1978 there have been a total of \$3,997,194 dollars paid on 175 individual claims in unincorporated Pima County.
-An additional 121 claims were filed that resulted in no payment.
+Since the inception of the National Flood Insurance Program in 1978 there have been a total of \$3,999,920 dollars paid on 176 individual claims in unincorporated Pima County.
+This is an increase of 1 claim and \$2,726 since the 2018 PPI report when data was provided.
+An additional 121 claims were filed since program inception that resulted in no payment.
 It is not known how many of these were denied or how many claims were below the deductible.
 Payments ranged from below \$50 to over \$200,000 with an average of \$22,727 paid per claim.
 The distribution of claims is heavily weighted toward lesser amounts as shown in Figure 2.